 Yes.
-At the moment a Bronze level support contract includes 10 hours of consulting time, with a Gold level one offering up to 100 hours.
+At the moment a Bronze level support contract includes 10 hours of consulting time, with a Enterprise level one offering up to 100 hours.
 Additional consulting time can be purchased if required on an ad-hoc basis at a reduced rate.
 Please note unused consulting time does not accumulate between contracts, unused time is donated back to the Bouncy Castle project.

 I am interested in FIPS.
 Do support contracts include early access to the FIPS APIs?